EffGen: Enabling Small Language Models as Capable Autonomous Agents: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the NSF \#2442253, NSF NAIRR Pilot with PSC Neocortex and NCSA Delta, Cisco Research, NVIDIA, Amazon, the Commonwealth Cyber Initiative, the Amazon–Virginia Tech Center for Efficient and Robust Machine Learning, the Sanghani Center for AI and Data Analytics at Virginia Tech, and the Virginia Tech Innovation Campus.
+This work was supported by the NSF \#2442253, NSF NAIRR Pilot with PSC Neocortex and NCSA Delta, Cisco Research, NVIDIA, Amazon, the Commonwealth Cyber Initiative, the Amazon--Virginia Tech Center for Efficient and Robust Machine Learning, the Sanghani Center for AI and Data Analytics at Virginia Tech, and the Virginia Tech Innovation Campus.
+This research used the Delta system at the National Center for Supercomputing Applications [award OAC 2005572] through allocation [NAIRR240202] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 The views, findings, conclusions, and recommendations expressed in this work are those of the authors and do not necessarily reflect the opinions of the funding agencies.